aceyiyuan/aceyiyuan/README.md

 💬 Ask me about machine learning, data collection, processing, and visualization.
 I also have knowledge in the healthcare field.

+👾 Fun fact: Coding for enjoyment may help programmers weather changes in the IT industry and remain content in their work.

 📫 How to reach me: You can email me at org.sugar@gmail.com.